 Equipping teens with skills to provide appropriate peer to peer support is essential since teens are more likely to first approach their friends rather than adults or professionals when experiencing life challenges.
 Additionally, engaging in prosocial behaviors has been proven to boost overall well-being.
 OMM club members will learn various skills to be able to support their peers, know when to get an adult for help and how to promote a culture of kindness in their school community.

-Mental health is just as important as physical health, yet teens often don’t seek the help they need because of shame, stigma, embarrassment and not knowing where to turn. our minds matter clubs will aim to spread messages that encourage students to seek help when stress or mental health challenges become overwhelming.
+Mental health is just as important as physical health, yet teens often don’t seek the help they need because of shame, stigma, fear of judgement and not knowing where to turn.
+OMM clubs aim to spread messages that encourage students to seek help when stress or mental health challenges become overwhelming.